smartdevicelink/sdl_evolution/proposals/NNNN-audio-source-am-fm-xm.md

   </enum>
 ```

-Because the parameters (audio source, radio band, and radio frequency) belong to two different remote control moubleTypes, in order to set the audio source to a specific radio station or radio frequency, a mobile application needs to send two `setInteriorVehicleData` requests in sequence.
+Because the parameters (audio source, radio band, and radio frequency) belong to two different remote control moduleTypes, in order to set the audio source to a specific radio station or radio frequency, a mobile application needs to send two `setInteriorVehicleData` requests in sequence.
 The firsts request sets the audio source to `AM`/`FM`/`XM` with targeted `moduleType=AUDIO`.
 The second request sets the desired frequency of `AM`/`FM` radio or station number of `XM` radio with targeted `moduleType=RADIO`.
 This is true regardless of this proposal.

 ## Potential downsides